ClusterCockpit/cc-backend/docs/dev-authentication.md

 })
 ```

-For non API routes a JWT token can be used to initate an authenticated user
+For non API routes a JWT token can be used to initiate an authenticated user
 session.
 This can either happen by calling the login/ route with a token
 provided in a header or the query URL or via the `Auth()` method on first access
-to a secured URL via aspecial cookie containing the JWT token.
+to a secured URL via a special cookie containing the JWT token.
 For API routes the access is authenticated on every request using the JWT token
 and no session is initiated.